simonen/obsidian/LINUX 1/SSH/Hardening SSH Server.md

 > Doesnt Work

-Package
+Package:
-**keychain**
+`keychain`

-**keychain** works like the ssh-agent for storing private key passphrases but it caches the passphrase until system shutdown
+`keychain` works like the ssh-agent for storing private key passphrases but it caches the passphrase until system shutdown

-This goes in the **/home/.bash_profile**.
+This goes in the `/home/.bash_profile`.
 Applies automatically on login

 `eval keychain --eval ~/.ssh/PRIVATE_KEY`